-With the winds of change running rapidly throughout BMC, in 1957 both the A40 and A50 versions of the Austin Cambridge were discontinued to be replaced by the A55.
+In 1957, With the winds of change blowing rapidly throughout BMC, both the A40 and A50 versions of the Austin Cambridge were discontinued to be replaced by the A55.

-The Austin A55 Cambridge bore a very strong resemblance to its predecessors as far as body there was concerned, apart from having small fins on the rear wings, a longer boot and a considerably larger rear window.
+The Austin A55 Cambridge bore a very strong resemblance to its predecessors as far as body there was concerned, with the only difference being small set fins on the rear wings, a slightly longer boot and a considerably larger rear window.

 Apart from that major mechanical change, the Austin A55 Cambridge was nothing more than a simple remodelling of its predecessors, powered by the same 1489cc B-series engine used in the A 50, although with a higher compression ratio of 51 hp (38 kW).

-Apart from the addition of a SU carburettor, the A55 was little more than an interim model until the launch of the Mark II designed by Italian auto designers Farina.
+Apart from the addition of a SU carburettor, the A55 was little more than an interim model until the launch of the Mark II, being designed for Austin by Italian auto designers Farina.

 In January 1957, the A55 Cambridge was introduced to replace the A50 model.
 It used the same 1.5 LB-Series engine as its predecessor at 4250 rpm was now available.